Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

 But how much do creators actually make?

-This question is difficult to answer because there is a massive gap between the top-earning creators on every platform, and those who make little to nothing off their content.
+This question is difficult to answer because there is a massive gap between a few top-earning creators on every platform, and many who make little to nothing off their content.

 For example, only 2% of creators on Patreon make the monthly minimum wage from the platform.